What is Leap and is my Mac infected?

 If everything above sounds like too much work, there is another way to remove Leap using CleanMyMac X.

 CleanMyMac X can remove dozens of Mac malware, worm, spyware, ransomware, adware, and other infections.
 It effortlessly improves the performance of your Mac.
-Restoring your computer to a near brand new performance.
+Restoring your computer to a near-brand-new state.
 Here is how you use CleanMyMac X to delete Leap:

 - Download CleanMyMac X.